depczaq/weather-forecast/README.md

 ## Trade-offs

 * no possibility to chose units
-* simple, not so attractive, layout
+* simple, not so attractive UI

 ## Improvement ideas
 * graphic data representation (i.e. charts, diagrams etc)
+* more attractive UI
 * page should allow to search for location or use current location using [Geolocation WebAPI](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API)
 * location search textfield with suggestions (from city.json data file) - backend support required
 * more detailed data displayed